RobertoPirrone/digitaltechne/src/frontend/tutorials/MultiLanguage.md

 # Excel file structure
 The xlsx file (or also .csv) has 4 columns:
 - L1 main key
-- L2 possible second level key used only for pulldowns
+- L2 possible second level key
 - it prompt in Italian
 - en prompt in English